codeadamca/laravel-blade-cms-journal/README.md

     > **Note**
     > Laravel uses a database naming convention named [Eloquent](https://laravel.com/docs/10.x/eloquent).
 Eloquent states that tables names are lowercase and plural.

-3. In the new migration file change the schema to:
+3. In the new migration file, change the schema to:

     ```php
     Schema::create('entries', function (Blueprint $table) {